 - Benefits of dialectical behavior therapy

 - How long will I need dialectical behavior therapy?

 - How is DBT different from CBT?

 - Dialectical Behavior Therapy Washington at Discover Recovery

 Dialectics refers to the back-and-forth conversation between two individuals to gain a better understanding of a problem.
 Dialectical behavior therapy, therefore, involves a dialogue between a client and a therapist.
 The goal of this dialogue is to identify false beliefs and ultimately arrive at the truth.
 This is the underlying basis of dialectical behavior therapy Washington.

-Dialectical behavior therapy was developed to help people with mental health conditions.
+Dialectical behavior therapy was developed in the 1970s by Marsha Linehan, an American psychologist, to help people with mental health conditions.
 It was subsequently found to be effective in people battling addictions.
 The underlying principle of dialectical behavior therapy Washington is to teach recovering addicts a set of new skills.
 These skills help them deal with stress, regulate their emotions, improve communications, and become more mindful.
 The objective of dialectical behavior therapy Washington is to help an individual learn coping strategies that will keep them away from alcohol and drugs.